Syntia Salha: Senior

-Salha made her international debut for Lebanon on 8 April 2021, coming on as a substitute in a friendly game against Armenia.
-She scored her first two goals on 30 August, in a 5–1 win against Sudan.
+Salha made her international debut for Lebanon on 8 April 2021, coming on as a substitute in a friendly tournament game against Armenia.
+She scored her first two goals on 30 August 2021, in a 5–1 win against Sudan in the 2021 Arab Women's Cup.
 Salha was called up to represent Lebanon at the 2022 WAFF Women's Championship, helping her side finish runners-up.